Sandra Jane Riley -- Orangeburg

+Visitation will be held from 3 to 7 p.m.
+Friday, May 1.

-In an effort to adhere to COVID-19 precautions regarding social distancing, the family requests that friends do not visit the residence; however, condolences may be expressed via telephone to her daughter, Cassandra Riley, at 803-708-7142, or Simmons Funeral Home and Crematory of Orangeburg.
+In an effort to adhere to COVID-19 precautions regarding social distancing, the family requests that friends do not visit the residence; however, condolences may be expressed via telephone to her daughters, Cassandra Riley and Raven Green, at 803-708-7142, or Simmons Funeral Home and Crematory of Orangeburg.

 Online condolences may be sent to www.simmonsfuneralhome.com.